 - An interest to investigate the aspects of Child Life and the psychosocial needs of children in a pediatric health care setting

 - Complete the ACLP Internship Readiness Common Application form.

 - Please include name, internship session, and year in the subject line.

 Upcoming Application and Offer Deadlines:

-Contracts will be sent to the University prior to a student starting the internship.
+Contracts will be sent to the University and must be completed prior to a student starting the internship.
 The student will be responsible for providing the internship site with:

 - Proof of current Flu shot